 In this section...

-Connectors are used to connect to other 1E and third party systems and populate repositories.
-For example, syncing inventory data from Configuration Manager into an inventory repository.
+Connectors are used to connect to other 1E and third party systems, retrieve their data and populate repositories.
+Tachyon provides the following inventory connectors to populate the Tachyon inventory repository:

 - BigFix connector — Connects to a BigFix Inventory database server.

 - BigFixInv connector — Connects to a BigFix Inventory database.